-COURSE-II: PROJECT WORK
+SERBT - 4.2: PROJECT WORK

-- 1. Ignite students for right choice of research topic and understand its relevance in development of sericulture industry. - 2.
-Acquire knowledge in planning, execution and compilation of project work. - 3.
+- 1. Ignite students for right choice of research topic and understand its relevance. - 2.
+Acquire knowledge in planning and execution of project work. - 3.
 Gain experience for conduct of research independently.

-- 1. Provide guidance for designing and conduct of project work. - 2.
-Provide guidance for preparation research data and presentation through power point. - 3.
-Provide guidance for compilation and defend the project work carried out.
+- 1. Provide guidance for designing and execution of project work. - 2.
+Provide guidance for presentation of research work through power point presentation. - 3.
+Provide guidance for preparation of project report.